woossi0/suite/docs/usermanual/source/sysadmin/security/multiuser/index.rst

 * Minimizing disaster—Accounts with more fine-grained access lack the ability to accidentally (or maliciously) inflict widespread damage to the system.
 * Audit trail—Sequestering access to certain GeoServer resources allows system administrators to keep track of who has made what changes.

 .. todo:: What other reasons?

-.. todo:: Can we even audit who has done what in GeoServer?
+Can we audit who has done what in GeoServer?

 Multi-user scenario
 -------------------